oorb/oorb/python/README.rst

     >>> ephfile = os.path.join(os.getenv('OORB_DATA'), 'de430.dat')
     >>> oo.pyoorb.oorb_init(ephfile)

-Note that this requires the ``'OORB_DATA'`` environment variable to be properly defined (see installation guide above).
+The initialization requires the ``'OORB_DATA'`` environment variable to be properly defined (see installation guide above).
+Note that in this example the ``DE430`` planetary and lunar ephemerides are used;
+other definition files can be used, but those have to be present in the ``'OORB_DATA'`` directory.

 Orbital Element Transformation